gangefors/docker-airdcpp-webclient/README.md

       debian:stable-slim \
       chown -R $(id -u):$(id -g) /.airdcpp

+### Container isn't working with Podman

+It might happen that the startup script doesn't correctly identify that it was podman that started the container.
+This can be fixed by adding `container=podman` environment variable when starting the container.

+    podman run ... -e container=podman ...

 ### Enable entrypoint logging

 To see what commands are run during startup of the container you can add the